George Villiers (1759–1827): Upbringing and political career

 Nonetheless, Villiers continued to press his claims to office on Perceval, in a letter of 18 October 1809.
 He had, he said, turned down a pension of £1,200 p.a. for "reasons...which can never be publicly alluded to" and had received a promise from Portland to replace Fordyce as Surveyor General of the Land Revenues (a post worth £2,000 p.a.); Villiers would, however, be satisfied with the commissionership and £1,000 p.a. in addition, provided that he might retain his office of paymaster.
-In fact, that office was about to become the engine of Villiers' political destruction.
+In fact, that office was about to become the engine of Villiers's political destruction.
 He appears to have received the sinecure offices of registrar of the Vice-Admiralty Court of Gibraltar and marshal of the Vice-Admiralty Court of Antigua around this time.